upnplib/upnplib/gtests/README.md

 There is a problem with `FD_SETSIZE - 3` and should be fixed. `FD_SETSIZE - 4`
 can be used.

+It is also strongly recommended to use unique port numbers for testing to avoid getting a delay to re-use an ip address.
+I start with test port number 50000 and use a simple search that does not necessarily find only used port nummbers.
+But it doesn't matter as long as the new used number isn't found.
+I use this:

+    ~$ grep -Phor --include='*.[chi]*' '5\d\d\d\d' ./gtests | sort -n | uniq

 <br /><pre>
 // Copyright (C) 2021 GPL 3 and higher by Ingo Höft,  &#60;Ingo&#64;Hoeft-online.de&#62;
 // Redistribution only with this Copyright remark.
-Last modified: 2022-02-12
+Last modified: 2023-08-13
 </pre>